One of the most common questions I get asked by friends and acquaintances is "so how did you get a job that allows you to travel like this?"

 I wrote this for people who have a genuine interest in working remotely in marketing.
 I often write about travel as well - but the two aren't mutually exclusive.
 Working remote affords you a huge amount of lifestyle decisions that working in an office does not.
 Part of this process is discovering what those decisions are for you.

 I've seen a lot of people saying that working remote shouldn't be your ultimate and most important end-goal.
 Instead you should look for the right role at the right company.
 While that would be nice, if working remote is important to you for [insert reasons*] then you'll need to approach it as such.
 Truly remote jobs still represent a small percentage of the job market, so don't feel bad for being rebellious and chasing your ambitions.
 Just make sure you have good reasons!

 We'll take a deeper look at how to apply for jobs in a competitive market in a moment.
 But first I thought it would be useful to go over some tips to identify where your desire to work remote actually comes from.

 I love contradicting myself, here it comes: simply chasing a remote job because you think it will be, like, totally the most awesome job ever – is a terrible idea.

-While it might offer some short-term wins: no longer having to commute or no longer being trapped in an office – it also comes with sacrifice, responsibility and brand new challenges.
-Getting the job just for the lifestyle is like going to University just to get pissed for three years.
+While it might offer some short-term wins, like no longer having to commute or no longer being trapped in an office – it also comes with sacrifice, responsibility and brand new challenges.
+Getting the job just for the lifestyle is like going to University just to get pissed.
 Also, if you kinda hate your line of work, doing the same work remotely probably won't fix that problem.